lambdaclass/zksync_local_stack/README.md

 ## Starting the stack

-**Please note that Docker is required to run the following commands.**
+**Please note that Docker and Docker-Compose are required to run the following commands.**

 To get started, we need to install all the essential dependencies.
 You can achieve this by running the following command: